ngduchai/Assembly/x86-64/nasm/poly/readme.txt

 This project contain code programs that inject some "executable code" into a PE file.
-	./simple	Replace executable file by a simple hello world program
+	./simple	Inject a simple hello world message into a code and run this code first before the main program could start ./auto		Auto inject into all executable files in the same directory

 Author: Hai Nguyen
 Language: x86 assembly